Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

-Regarding \ac{OFDMA}, in case of \ac{AP}-initiated transmissions, the AP must determine the group of stations scheduled at each \ac{TXOP}, and which is the best \ac{RU} allocation to them.
-Alternatively, in the case of uplink transmissions, stations may be allowed to select the \ac{RU} which they will use for transmission.
-These problems are considered in \cite{kotagiri2020multi,kotagiri2021distributed, balakrishnan2019deep} using \ac{DRL} techniques.
-In \cite{kotagiri2020multi,kotagiri2021distributed}, the authors focus on the uplink case, and propose a decentralized \ac{RU} selection method using \ac{DRL} (i.e., a \ac{CNN} based \ac{DQN}) that provides much higher gains when compared against the case when \acp{RU} are selected randomly (as proposed in IEEE 802.11ax).
-An opposite case, i.e., only \ac{AP}-initiated downlink transmissions, is considered in \cite{balakrishnan2019deep} where \ac{DRL}-based scheduling is implemented.
-It takes into account per-station channel quality and traffic information as inputs and different objective policies.
-Results confirm the potential of the use of \ac{ML} for scheduling in \ac{OFDMA} systems.
+For \ac{OFDMA}, in the case of \ac{AP}-initiated transmissions, either in downlink or uplink, the AP must determine the group of stations scheduled at each \ac{TXOP}, and which is the best \ac{RU} allocation to them.
+Alternatively, in the case of uplink transmissions, stations may be allowed to select the \ac{RU} that they will use for transmission \cite{kosek2022efficient}.
+These problems are considered using \ac{DRL} techniques \cite{kotagiri2020multi,kotagiri2021distributed, balakrishnan2019deep}.
+Kotagiri et al. \cite{kotagiri2020multi,kotagiri2021distributed} focus on the uplink case and use a decentralized \ac{RU} selection method with \ac{DRL} (i.e., a \ac{CNN}-based \ac{DQN}) that provides higher gains when compared against the case when \acp{RU} are selected randomly. \textcite{balakrishnan2019deep} consider the opposite case, i.e., only \ac{AP}-initiated downlink transmissions, using \ac{DRL}-based scheduling .
+Per-station channel quality and traffic information are the inputs for different objective policies.
+Results confirm the potential of \ac{ML} for scheduling in \ac{OFDMA} systems. \textcite{kotera2021lyapunov} use a deep deterministic policy gradient (DDPG) algorithm to solve the OFDMA resource allocation problem formulated as a \ac{MDP} using Lyapunov optimization.
+Results show that this solution can meet the system latency requirements in situations where other baseline solutions fail, while also improving fairness.